ADVANCED TUTORIALS

 These are things that you have not committed to, but would like to consider again at the appropriate time.
 For example:

-You can organize these kinds of items in the Someday/Maybe list or in the Tickler File.
-If you use the Someday/Maybe list, you must indicate the date you want it to be reconsidered, so that it comes up when you are doing a Weekly Review near that date.
+You can organize these items either in the Someday/Maybe list or in the Tickler File.
+If you use the Someday/Maybe list, include a date for reconsideration so it resurfaces during your Weekly Review near that date.
 If you use the Tickler File, the action will automatically surface on the indicated day.

 Committed future actions

-It’s about actions you’re going to do.
-You’ve committed to them, but you can’t do anything until a certain date.
+These are actions you’ve committed to, but can’t tackle until some future date.
 For example, congratulate someone on their birthday.

 You can organize this type of actions in the Calendar or in the Tickler File.
-The Calendar can perform exactly the same function, but using the Tickler File will prevent actions that you can’t do anything about until a future date from distracting you and limiting your attention every time you look at your Calendar.
+The Calendar could serve the same purpose, but using the Tickler File keeps undeliverable actions from crowding your Calendar and stealing your focus.

 Saving things to the Tickler File